carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 A small number of UE4-only APIs have no working UE5 replacement and are dropped on the UE5 code path.
 See [CHANGELOG](CHANGELOG.md) for the full inventory.

 * `VehicleVelocityControl` (used by the OpenSCENARIO 2.0 `follow_trajectory` modifier with `control: "velocity"`) tracks heading-aligned trajectories tightly on UE5 but degrades on sharp lateral / cornering moves because Chaos exposes no working API to zero wheel friction.
+* `RouteLightsBehavior` (used by `--route` mode) does not control street lights on UE5.
+The removed `LightManager` API has no UE5 replacement.
+Vehicle headlights / position lights still respond to night vs. day weather (via `weather.sun_altitude_angle`).

 ---